Rush-2013

 Grade: B+

-All That Heaven Allows is a perfect-looking film as Director Douglas Sirk famously dressed his films in a contemporary, stylish fashion.
-Traditionally, his films contain a social aspect to them as evidenced by the story at hand in this film.
+All That Heaven Allows (1955) is a perfect-looking film.
+Director Douglas Sirk famously dressed his films in a contemporary, stylish fashion.
+As evidenced by the story in this film, his movies traditionally contain a social aspect.

-Affluent socialite Cary falls in love with handsome young gardener Ron and they face the discrimination of a town where status is everything and gossip is rampant.
+Affluent socialite Cary falls in love with handsome young gardener Ron, and they face discrimination in a town where status is everything and gossip is rampant.

-I love the chemistry between Jane Wyman (Cary) and Rock Hudson (Ron) and the small town in New England is so perfect looking- sets, cinematography, that it fits the subject matter perfectly- most of the townspeople live these seemingly perfect lives and look down on anyone with a different outlook or way of living.
+I love the chemistry between Jane Wyman (Cary) and Rock Hudson (Ron).
+The small town in New England is so perfect looking- sets, cinematography, that it fits the subject matter perfectly- most of the townspeople live these seemingly perfect lives and look down on anyone with a different outlook or way of living.

-There is a stifling feeling oozing from these people that contrasts perfectly with the open-mindedness and freedom of Ron and the conflict faced by Cary.
+There is a feeling oozing from these people that contrasts perfectly with Ron’s open-mindedness and freedom and the conflict Cary faces.

-On the one hand, she is passionate about Ron and wants a life with him; on the other, she is unsure if she wants to toss away a comfortable, affluent life with perks like the social club and a beautiful house.
+On the one hand, she is passionate about Ron and wants to live with him; on the other, she is unsure if she wants to give up a comfortable, affluent life with perks like a social club and a beautiful house.

-The aforementioned chemistry between the leads is really what makes this film special.
+The chemistry between the leads is really what makes this film unique.

-All That Heaven Allows was heavily influential to one of my favorite films, the masterpiece Far from Heaven, which substituted the age factor for race.
+All That Heaven Allows (1955) influenced one of my favorite films, the masterpiece Far from Heaven (2002), which substituted the age factor for race.

 Argento’s Dracula-2012